shpml/fundamentals/03_chapter/07_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

-In this exercise, you'll write your first hyperlinks: the magical things that you click to get from here to there on the web!
+In this exercise, you'll write your first **hyperlinks**: the magical things that you click to get from here to there on the web!

 ### Instructions